 As explained in Method Overview, the LDAK weightings are intended to correct for short-range SNP-SNP correlations caused by LD.
-When the dataset contains strong population structure or closely related individuals, extensive long-range correlations may also be present.
+When the dataset contains strong population structure or closely related samples, extensive long-range correlations may also be present.
 Ideally the weightings should not correct for these correlations.
 Therefore, when calculating weightings using a highly-related and/or structured dataset, we recommend adding --decay YES and providing a value for the halflife (in kb) using the option --half-life.

 The impact of this is that, having calculated the squared-correlation between two SNPs, LDAK will then multiply this value by exp(-a d), where d is the distance in kb between the two SNPs and a=log(2)/halflife.
 When two SNPs are close to each other, exp(-a d) is close to 1, reflecting that we believe most of their observed correlation is due to LD; but when two SNPs are distant, exp(-a d) is close to 0, reflelcting that most of their observed correlation is due to the structure and/or relatedness.
 Note that by default, d is measured in kb, but if window-cm is used, d will be measured in centiMorgans (so halflife should also be specified in centiMorgans).